neo4j-contrib/twitter-neo4j/docker/features/DM_README.txt

 >>pip3 freeze
  (it should be blank)
+Note that this program itself installs the necessary python packages and so, there is no need to explicitely install it.
+It is preferred to use the python virtualenv for avoiding any conflict (Refer:  for this)
+However, program does dependency check each time.
+There is a knob to disable this check.
+But use it only if you are sure that all modules are already installed.

 Steps overview:
-0. Fetch this Github to your machine (git clone ....)
+0. Fetch this Github to your PC (git clone https://github.com/krdpk17/twitter-neo4j).
-1. Install the necessary python packages (pip3 install oauth2).
-It is preferred to use the python virtualenv for avoiding any conflict (Refer:  for this)
+For mobile, install Git App(search MGit in play store) and clone https://github.com/krdpk17/twitter-neo4j

-2. Below are the steps for providing twitter auth
+1. Below are the steps for providing twitter auth
 Set following environment variable (Needed for twitter authentication).
-For doing this, update .env file as per instruction mentioned inline (.env file is present in the config folder [docker/config/.env])
+For doing this, update env.py file as per instruction mentioned inline (.env file is present in the config folder [docker/config/env.py])
 Note: If you don't have this info, you can fetch it from Twitter.
 Visit https://apps.twitter.com/ page